 The DPS Wailer 99 Tour1 weighs around five and a half pounds.
 For a pair of skis that performs this well in everyone's favorite snow conditions, this is excellent.
 Others are bringing all-around performance near this weight, but none are this well suited for exclusive soft snow riding.

 Stability at Speed

-While we could certainly survive the hard stuff, we definitely felt better on the Scott Super Guide or Fischer Hannibal.
-Given the different regions and preferences in our backcountry ski community, we chose multiple Top Pick winners.
-Each ski we tested is suited for all-around backcountry skiing, but the Tour1 prefers the soft and the Chugach likes to go fast.
+While we could certainly survive the hard stuff, we felt better on the more well-rounded ski designs.
+Given the different regions and preferences in our backcountry ski community, we understand some will have different preferences.
+Each ski we tested is suited for all-around backcountry skiing, but the Tour1 prefers the soft, and the bigger guns like to go fast.

 DPS skis have a great reputation and a robust following.
-In our review of All-Mountain Skis for Men, the Wailer 99 in DPS' "hybrid construction" also won a Top Pick Award for powder performance.
+In our review of All-Mountain Skis for Men, the Wailer 99 in DPS' "hybrid construction" won a Top Pick Award for powder performance.
 In that case, the Hybrid construction skis are heavier and more biased to resort use.
-The Tour1 construction is similarly fun in powder snow, but the lightweight construction is great for touring up, and limited in absolute strength and durability.
+The Tour1 construction is similarly fun in powder snow, but the lightweight construction is great for touring up and limited in absolute strength and durability.